By Kimberly Perette

-You know you have type one hair if the journey from the root to the tip literally travels in one straight line.
-Due to it’s closed cuticle the hair is very resilient, even with frequent styling, and tends to be oily as the scalps sebum can travel in one straight shot along the hair shaft.
+You know you have type 1 hair if the journey from the root to the tip literally travels in one straight line.
+Due to its closed cuticle the hair is very resilient, even with frequent styling, and tends to be oily as the scalp’s sebum can travel in one straight shot along the hair shaft.
 Straight hair is resistant to styling.
-The gorgeous Lucy Lu has Type1.
+The gorgeous Lucy Lu has type 1.

 2A is a loose wave, 2B is moderately wavy and 2C has a strong defined wave, all of which form a lengthy “s” patterned curl.
 Julianne Moore has 2B.
 Zoe Saldana has type 2C.

 3A has a stretched and loopy curl.
-3B has a rounded bodyfull curl.
+3B has a rounded body-full curl.
 It follows a definitive pattern displayed as an “s” or “z.”
 This type hair is prone to dryness as the scalp’s sebum has a rocky road to travel to naturally hydrate the strands.
 Equally challenging is the presence of frizz.
-Alicia Keys has type 3B curls.
-Sarah Jessica Parker and Andie MacDowell have 3B.
+Alicia Keys, Sarah Jessica Parker and Andie MacDowell have type 3B curls.
 Nicole Kidman has 3A.

 “I knew this was a hair show, so I said, I’m going to wear my own hair,” Winfrey said.

 “You’re hair is looking really nice today.
 I know you have a little extra piece in the back,” Rock said, pointing towards the back of his head.

 Winfrey wore her hair in a loose style that hung about a foot or more down her back.

 “I do not,” Winfrey said as she stood up and let him run his fingers through the back of her hair.